 This article originally appeared on April 2, 2016, and has been revised to bring our readers the most up-to-date technology information.

-The federal government is no stranger to the subject of mobility, although it’s secret that IT modernization has been its challenge.
-In all, it's estimated that the federal government spends about $1.2 billion annually on about 1.5 million mobile devices and associated services, according to a 2015 Office of Management and Budget estimate.
+The federal government is no stranger to the subject of mobility, although IT modernization has been its challenge.
 The clarion call to create a more mobile federal workforce is growing louder, but the need to support federal IT agency missions — while adhering to security requirements and remaining within budgets — is paramount.

-As is the case in the private sector, federal IT organizations are recognizing the need for a more holistic approach to mobile device management.
+As is the case in the private sector, government IT organizations are recognizing the need for a more holistic approach to MDM.
 A comprehensive, organization-wide solution — known as Enterprise Mobility Management (EMM) — provides structure for every aspect of the process, from device procurement and deployment to overall system management.
 The ultimate goal is increased organizational efficiency as well as cost savings.

-One of the key components of a mobile device management program in the government setting is the ability to administer a Bring Your Own Device (BYOD) or Choose Your Own Device (CYOD) program.
-While BYOD accommodates existing employee behaviors, there are significant negatives in the federal environment, particularly security threats, given the challenges of protecting government data, and a wide range of device types, operating systems and applications.
+One of the key components of a MDM program in the government setting is the ability to administer a Bring Your Own Device (BYOD) or Choose Your Own Device (CYOD) program.
+While a BYOD policy accommodates existing employee behaviors, there are significant negatives in the federal environment, particularly security threats, given the challenges of protecting government data, and a wide range of device types, operating systems and applications.

-Based on the survey shown in Figure 1, 45% of organizations will cease to provide personal devices by 2020.
-Given that level of receptiveness in the private sector, it may make sense for government IT organizations without any mobility plans in their IT modernization initiatives to transition to the CYOD model.
+According to Figure 1, 45% of organizations will cease to provide personal devices by 2020.
+Given that level of receptiveness in the private sector, it makes sense for government IT organizations without any mobility plans in their IT modernization initiatives to transition to the CYOD model.

 An increase in mobile devices inevitably leads to expanded data needs and new stresses on storage, backup and recovery systems.
 Solutions to consider include: